 Another important part of mindfulness is an awareness of our thoughts and feelings as they happen moment to moment and allowing ourselves to see the present moment clearly.
 Put your feet firmly on the ground (preferably without shoes) and connect to the ground, therefore feeling your feet grounded to the calm.

 When we become more aware of the present moment, we begin to experience afresh things that we have been taking for granted.

 Most of us have issues that we find hard to let go and mindfulness can help us deal with them more productively.
 We can ask: 'Is trying to solve this by brooding about it helpful, or am I just getting caught up in my thoughts?’

 Any time that’s convenient, try a little mindful listening.

 We get used to a lot of the sounds that are around us and quickly tune them out.
 If you live in the city, there might be police sirens, train announcements and people sneezing.
 In the countryside there could be trees rustling, birds calling or a gate creaking.
 What can you hear right now?
 Or, put on some music and really listen to it for a short period: try to hear the music without thinking about it.

-Any time during the day, take a moment to focus on one breath.
-Breathe in, then breathe out.
-Focus your attention on how this feels, where you notice the air moving, how your chest and abdomen move.
+Any time during the day, take a moment to focus on your breathing.
+Breathe in, then breathe out; in for two, hold for three, breathe at four.
+Focus your attention on how this feels, where you notice the air moving, how your chest and abdomen rise and fall.